- Access To Closed Courses

 - Course Load

-The normal Summer course load limit for undergraduate degree students is 2.0 credits and no more than the equivalent of three half-credits in either the Early Summer or Late Summer period (audited courses are included in calculating the course load).
+The normal Summer course load limit for undergraduate degree students is 2.0 credits and no more than the equivalent of two half-credits in either the Early Summer or Late Summer period (audited courses are included in calculating the course load).
 A student may apply for an overload to a maximum of 2.5 credits through the Registrar’s Office, 300 Tory Building.
 For details on criteria for overload privileges, please consult the Undergraduate Calendar (Academic Regulations, Section 6.4).
 The normal Summer course load for special students is 1.0 or one half-credit course in either the early summer or late summer period.
 For details, please consult the Undergraduate Calendar (Academic Regulations, Section 9.3).

 - Course Selection